Embedded Computing in Electromechanical Systems ME/EE 477 and MME 577

 Laboratory reports should also be prepared individually.

-When assigned, homework assignments should be completed by the Monday after the week it is due on the schedule.
-There will be a quiz over the assignment on Moodle.
+When assigned, homework assignments should be submitted on Moodle by the due date that appears on the schedule.

 Working in groups on homework is strongly encouraged, but work turned-in must be one’s own.